-Christina Cipriano holds a dual appointment at the Yale School of Medicine as Director of Research at the Yale Center for Emotional Intelligence (YCEI) and a Research Scientist at the Yale Child Study Center.
+Christina Cipriano holds a dual appointment at the Yale School of Medicine as Director of Research at the Yale Center for Emotional Intelligence (YCEI) and an Assistant Professor at the Yale Child Study Center.
 Her research focuses on the systematic examination of classroom social processes in the promotion of pathways to optimal developmental outcomes for traditionally under-served student and teacher populations.
 Dr. Cipriano has extensive experience working in classrooms and schools, providing training to teachers and support staff, and direct instruction to students.
 As the Director of Research at the YCEI, Dr. Cipriano oversees, designs, and maintains large-scale basic and applied research studies on emotions, emotional intelligence, and social and emotional learning, including longitudinal studies and randomized controlled trials.
 Dr. Cipriano has a wealth of project management experience as the PI and Director of numerous major grants supporting the development, validation, and training of student assessment, social and emotional learning, and classroom observation practices.
 Dr. Cipriano received her Ph.D. in Applied Developmental and Educational Psychology from Boston College, her Ed.M. from the Harvard Graduate School of Education and undergraduate degree from Hofstra University.
 Dr. Cipriano is a Jack Kent Cooke Scholar, and the mother of four beautiful children who inspire her every day to take the moon and make it shine for everyone.
 You can learn more about her work @drchriscip and drchriscip.com

 Christina Cipriano, Ph.D.

 Tell Congress: Pass the RISE Act

 We need your help!
 Ask your member of Congress to support students with learning and attention issues.

 Thanks to support from generous partners like you, we are able to create programs and resources to support the 1 in 5 individuals with learning and attention issues nationwide.